gmccreight/mdpg/README.md

 about lowering the barrier to making changes in the system.
 If I can run all the tests and deploy in two seconds, I'm likely to do it often.

-As of this writing (May 2015) it takes less than a second to deploy to production.
+As of this writing (June 2015) it takes less than a second to deploy to production.

 ## Readily Refactorable